openshift/enhancements/enhancements/installer/single-node-installation-bootstrap-in-place.md

 1. Allow us to easily add different set of validations (e.g. ensure that the number of replicas for the control plane is 1).
 2. We can avoid creating unnecessary assets (master.ign and worker.ign).
 3. Less prune to user errors than environment variable.

+### Alternatives for managing the operating system installation step

+Before settling on using a manual process, we identified several options for installing the operating system during deployment.

+1. We could give the user instructions to ssh to the host and run a command.

+   This is the option we selected.
+It requires additional work for users running the installer by hand, and will require some changes to the CI jobs for single-node deployments, but is the most flexible and does not commit us to maintaining and API we have rushed to design.

+2. We could add an unsupported experimental environment variable to all installer builds, so that the user could pass information through the OpenShift installer to the CoreOS installer.

+   The risk of using an environment variable is that it would become a de facto API that we must support over a long period of time.
+This is especially likely since we are collaborating closely with users and cannot guarantee that they will not build automation of their own around the installer.

+3. We could add an experimental environment variable to a special installer build, so that it is not in all builds.

+   Using a custom build would make it easier to control who has access to the feature, but we would still need to share the binary with our customers so this approach does not actually eliminate the risk of having the feature implemented at all.

+4. We could pause now and spend time to design the install-config fields needed.

+   Because of the aggressive deadline for the project, we do not feel we can afford to pause all implementation work until this API design is finalized.

+5. We could assume that all single-node deployments would rely on the assisted-installer, and not support manual installation.

+   This assumption would put us at risk for delivering the single-node feature to users on the timeline that has been promised.

+6. We could give the user instructions to edit the Ignition config file produced by the OpenShift installer to add a service to run `coreos-install`.

+   While still a manual step, and still technically possible, editing the Ignition config is more complicated to explain that having the user run the installer by hand.
+Some users may still choose to use this approach, but we should be careful that supporting it does not cause problems with future work to make the OpenShift installer add similar configuration to the same file.